MikaVainio/VarastoGUI/studentcard.md

 Building executables creates several files to `build` folder.
 The executable and necessary `dll` files can be found in the `dist` folder.
 Build settings can be found in a `.spec` file in the projects root directory.

-:warning: When using QT UI recources which are not precompiled into python file you must copy resources like ui or picture files manually into `dist` folder.
+:warning When using QT UI recources which are not precompiled into python file you must copy resources like ui or picture files manually into `dist` folder.
 If you create modules they must reside in the libs folder of the virtual environment.

 | File and path| Purpose |
 |---|---|